- How is lymphoma of the skin treated?

 - Cataracts (damage to the lens of the eye that can affect vision)

 - Bone damage called aseptic necrosis.
-If damage is severe, the patient will need to have part of the affected bone and the joint replaced.
+If damage is severe, the patient might need to have part of the affected bone and the joint replaced.

 - Damage to the lungs, causing shortness of breath